klefstad-teaching/ICS-45C/README.md

 # ICS 45C Homework 0

+For this homework we will be setting up some inital accounts and programs.

+1. Set up our VPN.
+We will need access services that require we are within UCI's network.
+When we are on campus we will not need to use the VPN but whenever we try to access these services off campus we will be required to use this.
+2. Activate our ICS Account.
+We need this accont to access the ICS 45C Hub.
+This is **NOT** the same as our UCI NetID.
+3. Complete a Basic C++ program to show that we have set up our environment.

 ## UCI VPN

 1. Go to [UCI VPN](https://uci.service-now.com/sp?id=kb_article_view&sysparm_article=KB0012170) and download the corrosponding client for your operating system.